 Using the directional keys on the keyboard, press Enter on the Configuration option.

 If you are a system administrator, check the processor virtualization feature before purchasing a new computer.
-It is imperative that your computer has Virtualization Technology to run virtual machines using virtualization programs such as VMware Workstation.
+It is imperative that your computer has VT to run virtual machines using virtualization programs such as VMware Workstation.
 In this article, we have reviewed how to turn on the virtualization feature on the BIOS for AMD or Intel processors.
 Thanks for following us!